JoseArias31/Git-and-GitHub/README.md

 # Git

-*After Installing Git, let's learn some git concepts.
+*After Installing Git, let's learn some Git concepts.

--Git Bash: It's the tools that will operate any commands with the file localy.
+-Git Bash: It's the tool that will operate any commands with the file locally.

-It easy to open, just go to windows search and type Git Bush.
+It is easy to open, just go to Windows search and type Git Bush.

 Commands:

 -cd: Change Directory
 if a text has many spaces in between, instead of typing: cd Folder to Create a new project. we should try with "": "Folder to Create a new project"
 -cd ..: This command is useful to go back to the previous folder.
--cd: This command is to go to to the main root location
+-cd: This command is to go  to the main root location

 If I want to create a new folder:
 -mkdir: Make Directory = mkdir new folder